Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Motivation

-Astrophysical population inference is performed using Markov Chain Monte Carlo (MCMC)~\citep{Metropolis1953, Hastings1970} or nested sampling algorithms~\citep{Skilling04}, which typically require $O(10^6)$ likelihood evaluations for a well converged run, and until now this integral has been evaluated on the fly at every iteration.
+Astrophysical population inference is typically performed using Markov Chain Monte Carlo (MCMC)\, \citep{Metropolis1953, Hastings1970} or nested sampling algorithms~\citep{Skilling04}, which can require $O(10^3-10^7)$ likelihood evaluations for a well converged run, and the selection function must be evaluated on the fly at every iteration.
 As the binary black hole catalog grows this integral must be evaluated with increasing precision~\citep{Farr2019}, and correspondingly increased computational cost.
-Additionally, as the catalog grows, so does our resolving power, meaning that sub-dominant effects, e.g., the effect of black hole spin on the observed volume, must be considered.
-In this work, we apply a combination of supervised and unsupervised machine learning methods to increase the precision and accuracy of our sensitive volume estimates with manageable computation cost.
+Additionally, as the catalog grows, so does our resolving power, meaning that sub-dominant effects, e.g., the effect of black hole spin on the sensitivity, must be considered.
+Guaranteeing sufficient precision is especially challenging for narrow population models as the Monte Carlo integrals currently performed are poorly suited to probing these distributions.
+In this work, we demonstrate that by performing a density estimation step on the set of found injections, we can dramatically increase the efficiency of these calculations, enabling us to probe narrow population models.

 The rest of this paper is structured as follows.
-In the next section, we outline methods for accounting for Malmquist bias in gravitational-wave searches.
-We then briefly summarize some preliminaries for gravitational-wave population inference in Section~\ref{sec:popinf}.
+In the next section, we define some relevant quantities and outline methods for accounting for Malmquist bias in gravitational-wave searches.
+We then briefly summarize a few preliminaries for gravitational-wave population inference in Section~\ref{sec:popinf}.
 Following this, in Section~\ref{sec:density}, we describe the problem of density estimation and discuss various commonly used methods.
-In Sections~\ref{sec:implementation} and~\ref{sec:population-sensitivity}, we estimate the gravitational-wave transient selection function as a function of binary parameters and population hyper-parameters using a Gaussian mixture model and a neural network respectively.
-After this, we apply our methods to the binary black hole systems identified in~\cite{GWTC2}.
+In Section~\ref{sec:implementation} we estimate the gravitational-wave transient selection function as a function of binary parameters using a Gaussian mixture model.
+After this, we apply our methods to the binary black hole systems identified in~\cite{GWTC3}.
 Some closing thoughts are then provided.
+The notebook that performed the analysis presented here can be found at~\cite{notebook}.